Mansa6k/Grapefruit/README.md

 # # Telecom customer churn prediction

 ## Overview
-In this project, I aim to predict customer churn in a telecommunications company.
-I will analyze customer data and develop a machine learning model that can identify customers at risk of leaving the company.
-By identifying these customers, the company can take appropriate action to retain them, improving customer satisfaction and increasing overall revenue.
+In this project, the goal is to predict customer churn for a telecom company using advanced data analysis and machine learning techniques.
+By accurately identifying at-risk customers, targeted retention strategies can be implemented, enhancing customer satisfaction and boosting revenue.

 ## Technologies
 The following technologies were used in this project: